Stenciled Wall

 I always start light on the pressure and build up to prevent paint bleed underneath the stencil.
 You can lift the stencil and take a peek to make sure it looks ok with no bleeding.

 Repeat the process for as many prints as you want or until the wall is complete.
-Simply line the stencil up beside the freshly painted design and add more painter’s tape and continue rolling paint through the stencil just as before.
+Simply line the stencil up beside the freshly painted design, add more painter’s tape and, continue rolling paint through the stencil just as before.

 When you find the paint is very light on your surface.
 Repeat the steps of loading your roller and rolling excess paint onto a paper towel before you continue stenciling.